What should I think about before accessing my pension pot?

 How do I contact HMRC and what information will I need?

 If you're discussing your retirement income or any tax matters with HMRC, you'll need your National Insurance number.
-You may also need your PAYE reference which is likely to be 846/LEG8 or 206/RAC238.
 You can find your PAYE reference on your P60.

 You can find contact details for HMRC Contact HMRC here.